 Also, take your Vehicle Registration Document.
 If you can’t take the original because it’s a company car or you’ve borrowed or hired it, you will need a letter of authority from the owner or a Vehicle on Hire Certificate (VE103B) instead.

-If you’re taking your own car abroad, check with your insurer whether you should have a Green Card (International Motor Insurance Certificate).
+Driving Abroad – If you’re taking your own car abroad, check with your insurer whether you should have a Green Card (International Motor Insurance Certificate).
 Again, you won’t need this documentation for many of the EU countries, but you do need it in other places.
-It simply shows that you have insurance cover for the country you’re visiting, but check exactly how much cover your policy gives you while outside the UK.
+It simply shows that you have insurance coverage for the country you’re visiting, but check exactly how much coverage your policy gives you while outside the UK.